spilliams/sparrowlike/README.md

 ##Requirements

-Xcode 4
+* Xcode 4
-An iPhone app that uses Storyboards and ARC
+* An iPhone app that uses Storyboards and ARC

 ##Implementation

 First of all go to Storyboard, set up your custom table view with custom cells.
-I'm not going to go into how that's done (there are some pretty good [TableView tutorials](http://www.raywenderlich.com/tag/uitableview) out there).
+I'm not going to go into how that's done (there are some pretty good [UITableView tutorials](http://www.raywenderlich.com/tag/uitableview) out there).
-I will say however that this demo requires that your **UITableViewController** is owned by **CustomTableViewController** and any cells you want the gestures to work on should be owned by **CustomCell** and have the identifier `CustomCell`.
+I will say however that this demo requires that your table view is owned by **CustomTableViewController** and any cells you want the gestures to work on should be owned by **CustomCell** (If you have your own classes for these that's ok, just do some word-substitution in your head from here on out).

 ###CustomCell

 In Storyboard, set up two views inside your cell's view.
 Make them the same size, shape and position as the cell.
 Somehow differentiate the views (make one a different color, stick on some labels, etc).
 Make sure the `frontView` is in front.
 Wire the views to two properties in **CustomCell**: `frontView` and `backView`.

 One last thing: In Storyboard, select the CustomCell and in the Attributes editor (command+alt+4) set `Selection` to `None`.
 This will remove the annoying blue selection background that appears every time you tap a cell.
-If you really want you can make your own, but [they may not behave the way you want](http://giorgiocalderolla.com/2011/04/16/customizing-uitableviewcells-a-better-way/)).
+If you really want to you can make your own, but [they may not behave the way you expect](http://giorgiocalderolla.com/2011/04/16/customizing-uitableviewcells-a-better-way/)).

 Your cell is now ready.